It was once a song lyric… Night trains from Ueno to Aomori [Aomori Prefecture]

 Regular Akebono service ended with the train departing on March 14, 2014.
 The last special train service was at the beginning of 2015, and has not been operated since

-The night train from Ueno to Aomori, which has been running since the Tohoku Main Line was completed in 1891, has finally come to an end after a long history of over 120 years .
+The "Ueno-bound overnight train to Aomori," which had been running continuously since the Tohoku Main Line was fully completed in 1891, has finallycome to an end after a long history of more than 120 years.

 "Blue Train Akebono" where you can stay in an actual sleeping car